tsvillain/trendingheads/README.md

 ### Note
 ```
-Before using this project change ENTERYOURAPIKEY in link.php with your api key which you can get for free from www.newapi.org
+Before using this project change ENTERYOURAPIKEYHERE in link.php with your api key which you can get for free from www.newapi.org
 ```